FireInsidE-fie/EPROM/learncpp.com.md

 ## 2 - Functions
 ### 2.2
 Use `EXIT_SUCCESS` and `EXIT_FAILURE` instead of your own return statuses for the `main()` function. (they're defined in `<stdlib>` btw)
+### 2.5
+Locality of behavior : **try to define your variables as close to the place they're used as possible**.
+Difference between objects and identifiers : identifiers hold the scope (and name) of an object.
+An identifier tagged onto an object makes a variable.
+### 2.6
+Remember that **functions should always do one specific task only**.